 Do you have experience cooking thigh?
 Let us know your thoughts in the comments below!

 If you are looking for a more upscale presentation, then a turkey roulade is hard to beat.
 It's also very flavorful, because the middle of the meat is seasoned.
 A roulade is simple meat that has been seasoned, then rolled up and cooked.
 I first saw a version of this recipe by Kenji, on Serious Eats and it has become a favorite of mine.

-in the group talking about different methods of cooking a whole turkey.
+In a recent Live Q & A session, Chris Asked Jason "Can I have a little bit of help about cooking a whole turkey?"
+Jason responded: There's a good Facebook thread in the group talking about different methods of cooking a whole turkey.
 I personally never cook sous vide whole turkeys.
 Normally, I break them apart because I prefer the white meat sous vided at 140°F (60°C) and the dark meat at 148°F (64.4°C).
 It's also a little bit easier to handle the individual parts than an entire turkey.
 The same goes for chicken as well.

 When I was a kid, I looked forward to eating crispy turkey skin more than anything else at the table!
 If you are like that, and really, really need your super crispy skin even after sous vide, then you have a few options.